-The Ethics Commission is authorized to issue written advisory opinions to county board of education members, members-elect and candidates for election to the board whether they may hold certain other positions and serve on a county board in accordance with the provisions of W. Va.
-Code §18-5-1a.
+The Ethics Commission issues formal Advisory Opinions which respond to questions relating to the application of the Ethics Act.
+It also issues Opinions regarding W.Va.
+Code § 61-10-15 (relating to county employees’ interests in contracts) and regarding W.Va.
+Code §18-5-1a (to county board of education members, members-elect and candidates for election to board regarding whether they may hold certain other positions and serve on a county board).

-How to ask for an Opinion
+How to Request an Opinion

 Requests must be submitted in writing to: West Virginia Ethics Commission, 210 Brooks St., Suite 300, Charleston, WV 25301.
 The request must contain a complete statement of the facts, including the name, address, phone number and the requester’s official position.